denkovarik/Machine-Learning-Library/README.md

 * K-Nearest Neighbor
 * Axis Aligned Rectangles

-All demos include in this repo runs the above modules on subsets of the Iris Dataset.
+All demonstrations included in this repository runs the above modules on subsets of the Iris Dataset.

 ## Setup
 This library was developed and tested on the Linux Command line in Ubuntu 20.04